Planet of Love

 These two imperial cities embody the height of Moroccan Islamic art and architecture, from scholarly traditions to grand royal visions.

-Fes, founded in the 9th century, became a major center of learning and craftsmanship under successive dynasties.
+Founded in the 9th century, the city soon became a major center of learning and craftsmanship under successive dynasties.
 The city’s madrasas, mosques, and palaces showcase intricate tilework (zellij), carved plaster, and finely worked wood.
 Its medina, Fes el-Bali, is one of the largest car-free urban areas in the world and a UNESCO World Heritage Site.

 Bab Boujloud, Fes